reapersy/adaptive-slot-centric/README.md

 <!-- DESCRIPTION -->
 ## Abstract
-This repository contains the source code for the experimental adaptation of a semi-supervised instance segmentation model, which seeks t
+This repository contains the source code for the experimental adaptation of a semi-supervised instance segmentation model, which seeks to improve its performance by adapting to out-of-distribution scenes.
+The model leverages slot